Art History and Visual Arts Double Major

 |ARHI 4600||Senior Seminar (taken in senior year, only offered fall semester)||4|

 Students in the FCRH Honors Program may fulfill this requirement with HPRH 1205 Foundational Topics: Art.
-Students in the FCLC Honors Program may fulfill this requirement with HPLC 2501 Honors: Art History at the Met.
+Students in the FCLC Honors Program may fulfill this requirement with HPLC 2501 Honors: Art History at the Museums.

 Any course with the VART subject code may fulfill this requirement.
 It is assumed that the student will choose courses in more than one visual arts area of study and will pursue advanced courses in at least one of the areas of study.